 Goodness Of Fit Tests

-Finally, we look at the Goodness of Fit Statistics for the three distributions, which are implicitly requested through the HISTOGRAM statement.
-Also these suggest that the Lognormal distribution fits the data the best of the three distributions.
+Finally, we look at the Goodness of Fit Statistics for the three distributions.
+Implicitly, we request these with the Histogram Statement.
+These suggest that the Lognormal distribution fits the data the best of the three distributions.